-This position will provide and manage support for clinical trial start-up in the Cancer Consortium.
-The incumbent will be responsible for assessing the operational logistics of new industry-sponsored clinical trials and creating start-up plans including review requirements and timelines.
-This position will work closely with internal and external regulatory and fiscal specialists to manage start-up tasks including the preparation of industry-sponsored clinical trial budgets and will work closely with study teams, central offices, clinic partners, faculty members and research collaborators to ensure implementation needs are met.
-This position will facilitate and support centralized study start-up standard practices, budget negotiation and clinic implementation in support of larger CRS strategic goals initiatives.
-This position requires understanding of the research process for industry-sponsored clinical trials, knowledge of start-up requirements, clinic implementation, and financial resources required to conduct clinical research.
+The Clinical Research Operations Specialist will facilitate and manage study startup for oncology clinical trials in the Cancer Consortium.
+The incumbent will be responsible for assessing the operational logistics, financial and implementation requirements and managing startup timelines of new industry-sponsored clinical trials.
+This position will work closely with internal and external regulatory and fiscal specialists to manage startup tasks including the preparation of industry-sponsored clinical trial budgets and will work closely with study teams, central offices, clinic partners, faculty members and research collaborators to ensure implementation needs are met.
+This position will facilitate centralized study startup standard practices, budget negotiation and clinic implementation in support of larger CRS strategic goals initiatives.
+This position requires understanding of project and timeline management, understanding of the research process, operationalizing industry-sponsored clinical trial protocols, and knowledge of financial resources required to conduct clinical research.

-Project manage the study start-up timeline and operations (including budget development, negotiations and clinic implementation) in continuity centralized study start-up best practices with the goal of standardization and efficiency in support of larger CRS strategic initiatives
+Project manage the study startup timeline and operations (including budget development, negotiations and clinic implementation) in continuity with centralized study startup teams standards and practices in support of larger consortium and department strategic initiatives.

-Identify research costs, develop comprehensive budgets and maximize negotiation of industry sponsored clinical trials that support protocol implementation and institutional requirements (i.e. institutional fees, procedure and administrative costs, study team time and effort, etc.)
+Identify research costs, develop comprehensive budgets and maximize negotiation of industry sponsored clinical trials that support protocol implementation and institutional requirements (i.e. institutional fees, procedure and administrative costs, study team effort, etc.).

-Initiate and facilitate meetings with industry sponsors and study teams (i.e., development and review of projected start-up timelines, milestones and comprehensive integration of protocol requirements for study implementation)
+Initiate and facilitate meetings with industry sponsors and study teams (i.e., review of startup timelines goals, dependencies, milestones and comprehensive integration of protocol requirements for study implementation).

-Monitor and maintain centralized internal logs and trackers to maximize transparency and efficiency among CRS Start-Up Team members
+Monitor and maintain standard internal trackers, timelines and logs to maximize transparency and efficiency among central startup members.

-Work closely with Start-Up Operations Manager, CRS Start-Up Team members, Consortium members and study teams to support comprehensive study start-up plan, goals and deadlines
+Work closely with Startup Operations Manager, CRS Startup Team members, consortium members and study teams to support comprehensive study startup process, goals and deadlines.

-Work proactively with central offices, clinic partners, faculty members and research collaborators to ensure all protocol requirements can be met upon implementation
+Work proactively with central offices, clinic partners, faculty members and research collaborators to ensure protocol requirements can be met upon study activation.

 Preparing and/or reviewing study startup documents